oracle/odpi/doc/src/public_structs/dpiPoolCreateParams.rst

     function :func:`dpiPool_create()`.
 It is the length of the :member:`dpiPoolCreateParams.outPoolName` member, in bytes.
 Any value
     specified prior to creating the session pool is ignored.

+.. member:: uint32_t dpiPoolCreateParams.timeout

+    Specifies the length of time (in seconds) after which idle sessions in the pool are terminated.
+Note that termination only occurs when another session is released back to the pool.
+The default value is 0 which means that no idle sessions are terminated.
+This value can be set after the pool has been created using the function :func:`dpiPool_setTimeout()` and acquired using the function :func:`dpiPool_getTimeout()`.

+.. member:: uint32_t dpiPoolCreateParams.waitTimeout

+    Specifies the length of time (in milliseconds) that the caller should wait for a session to become available in the pool before returning with an error.
+This value is only used if the :member:`dpiPoolCreateParams.getMode` member is set to the value DPI_MODE_POOL_GET_TIMEDWAIT.
+The default value is 0.
+This value can be set after the pool has been created using the function :func:`dpiPool_setWaitTimeout()` and acquired using the function
+    :func:`dpiPool_getWaitTimeout()`.

+.. member:: uint32_t dpiPoolCreateParams.maxLifetimeSession

+    Specifies the maximum length of time (in seconds) of a session in the pool.
+    Sessions in the pool are terminated after they have been in the pool for the specified period of time.
+Note that termination only occurs when another session is released back to the pool.
+The default value is 0 which means that there is no maximum length of time that a session may exist in the pool.
+This value can be set after the pool has been created using the function :func:`dpiPool_setMaxLifetimeSession()` and acquired using the
+    function :func:`dpiPool_getMaxLifetimeSession()`.